 As an Amazon Associate, I may earn a commission from qualifying purchases.
 Please note that you are never charged any extra for that.

 You may have already noticed that a tiller and a cultivator are regarded as the same since their uses are pretty similar.
 However, albeit they are meant to work around the garden but both the machines have completely different functions and perform different tasks.
-So, to clear out the confusion, we have thought to enlighten you about the difference between the tiller and the cultivator.
+So, to clear out the confusion, we have thought to enlighten you about the difference between tiller and cultivator.

 It refers to a mechanical garden device that tends to break the ground into the soil and distribute the latter among all the vegetation in the garden.
 Soil naturally comprises of nutrients that help plants thrive.
 However, it can also thicken the soil and turn into stiffer clomps on the ground.